dehezhang2/Notes/3103/CS3103_Operating_System.md

   * Binary Semaphore Primitive(allows only one process executing => mutual exclusive)

-    * Actually using the compare -and-swap instructions instead of using STL queue to implement the semaphore, following is just a basic idea
+    * Actually using the compare-and-swap instructions instead of using STL queue to implement the semaphore, following is just a basic idea

     ```cpp
     struct semaphore{